sirgippy/rcfbpoll/README.md

 ## Installation & Setup

 ### -1.
-Get Python 2.7 if you don't have it already have it and set up your virtual environment
+Get Python 2.7 if you don't already have it and set up your virtual environment

 Hoping to update to Python 3 soon but for now 🤷